 -rn name Specifies the name of the generated route.
 If no name is given a unique name will be generated for the route. -ssn service Specifies the name of the service to use as the source of the route. -spn port Specifies the name of the port to use as the source of the route.
-The port must correspond to a port.

-of the route.
-The port must correspond to a port

-element in the specified service.

-Specifies the name of the service to use as the -dsn service

-destination of the route.

--dpn port Specifies the name of the port to use as the

-destination of the route.
-The port must correspond

-to a port element in the specified service.

--on operation Specifies the name of the operation to use for the route.
+The port must correspond to a port element in the specified service. -dsn service Specifies the name of the service to use as the destination of the route. -dpn port Specifies the name of the port to use as the destination of the route.
+The port must correspond to a port element in the specified service. -on operation Specifies the name of the operation to use for the route.
 If the route is port-based, you do need to use this flag.

--ta attribute Specifies a transport to use in defining the route.

--d dir Specifies the output directory for the generated

-contract.

-APPENDIX C | Web Services Utilities in Orbix

-$\hbox{-0 file} \qquad \qquad \hbox{Specifies the filename for the generated contract.}$

--L file Specifies the location of your Orbix license file.

-The default behavior is to check

-IT_PRODUCT_DIR\etc\license.txt.

--quiet Specifies that the tool is to run in quiet mode.

--verbose Specifies that the tool is to run in verbose mode.

--v Displays the tool's version.

-wsdl Specifies the name of the WSDL document to

-which the route is added.
+-ta attribute Specifies a transport to use in defining the route. -d dir Specifies the output directory for the generated contract. -o file Specifies the filename for the generated contract. -L file Specifies the location of your Orbix license file.
+The default behavior is to check IT_PRODUCT_DIR\etc\license.txt. -quiet Specifies that the tool is to run in quiet mode. -verbose Specifies that the tool is to run in verbose mode. -h Displays the tool's usage statement. -v Displays the tool's version. wsdl Specifies the name of the WSDL document to which the route is added.